 Truck drivers must abide by a greater range of rules than drivers in smaller vehicles.
 For example, under the Federal Motor Carrier Safety Administration (FMCSA) regulations, interstate truck drivers are allowed to operate their trucks for up to 11 continuous hours over a 14-hour workday.
 After that, they need to rest for 10 continuous hours before getting behind the wheel to drive again.
 They cannot drive after 60 hours on duty spanning seven days in a row or after 70 on-duty hours spanning eight days in a row.
 The seven- or eight-day period can be restarted after taking 34 or more hours off duty.

 Violating the rules is one of the common causes of truck accidents.
 For example, many truck drivers fail to abide by the hours of service rules and wind up driving while fatigued.
 If a truck driver’s violation causes an accident, this is strong evidence of the truck driver’s negligence.

 Additionally, trucking companies owe a number of duties in connection with the hiring, supervision, and training of truck drivers.
-Sometimes truck accidents result from a trucking company’s failure to adequately conduct background checks or train a truck driver in various skills necessary to the operation of a large commercial truck.
-A trucking company may be held vicariously, or indirectly, liable for a truck accident.
+Sometimes truck accidents result from a trucking company’s failure to adequately conduct background checks or train a truck driver in various skills necessary for the operation of a large commercial truck.
+A trucking company may be held, vicariously or indirectly, liable for a truck accident.
 It may also be held directly liable for a truck accident if its negligent hiring, negligent training, or negligent supervision caused the accident.